SHERO-HQ/sherohq/README.md

 # SheroTech E-Commerce Platform

-A modern, responsive e-commerce web application built for the Ghanaian market.
+A modern, responsive website built for SHERO HQ.
 This platform has been fully migrated to a **Next.js Native Architecture**, utilizing App Router API routes for the backend, resulting in a unified, high-performance codebase.

 ## 🚀 Key Features